storybookjs/marko/addons/storyshots/storyshots-core/README.md

 If you export those decorators from your `.storybook/preview.js` then Storyshots will apply those decorators for you in the same way that Storybook does.
 However if the addon _automatically_ adds the decorator for you (which is a new feature in Storybook 6.0), you will find the decorator does not get added in Storyshots.
 This is a limitation in Storyshots currently.

-To ensure such decorators get added, simply ensure you export them from `.storybook/preview.js`:
+To ensure such decorators get added, export them from `.storybook/preview.js`:

 ```js
 import addonDecorator from 'some-addon';